alankrantas/raspberrypi-pico-micropython-cookbook/neopixel/README.md

 ## NeoPixel (WS2812) PIO Driver

 This driver is based on [the official PIO example](https://github.com/raspberrypi/pico-micropython-examples/tree/master/pio/neopixel_ring), repackaged into a class similar to CircuitPython's NeoPixel driver.
+(Note: from v1.18 an official NeoPixel driver has beed added to the Pico firmware but it does not use PIO.)

 The driver contains some test code as well (will not run as part of the driver).
 You can run it directly from your computer.